Elision: Spanish

 In addition, speakers often employ crasis or elision between two words to avoid a hiatus caused by vowels: the choice of which to use depends upon whether or not the vowels are identical.
+This is referred to as enlace or synalepha, and is especially common in poetry and songs.
+It is not necessarily indicated in writing, but often is in hymn music.
+It can appear as a breve below or an underscore between the adjacent words, e.g. "por-que ̮en-ton-ces" or "por-que_en-ton-ces".

 A frequent informal use is the elision of d in the past participle suffix -ado, pronouncing cansado as cansao.
 The elision of d in -ido is considered even more informal, but both elisions common in Andalusian Spanish.
 Thus, the Andalusian quejío for quejido ("lament") has entered Standard Spanish as a term for a special feature of Flamenco singing.
 Similar distinctions are made with the words bailaor(a) and cantaor(a) as contracted versions of the literal translations for dancer and singer exclusively used for Flamenco, compared to the bailarín and cantante of standard Spanish.
 The perceived vulgarity of the silent d may lead to hypercorrections like *bacalado for bacalao (cod) or *Bilbado for Bilbao.

 Tamil

 Tamil has a set of rules for elision.
 They are categorised into classes based on the phoneme where elision occurs: